Enable product view signals in the Connect web library

 Complete implementation example 2 - Multiple products (hotel rooms)

-This example sends separate signals for each product in a list:
+This example sends separate signals for each product in a list.
+The audience identifier is retrieved from session storage, where it was stored during login.

 const href = window.location.href;